elastic/rally/docs/track.rst

 * indices
 * templates
+* data-streams
+* composable-templates
+* component-templates
 * corpora
 * operations
 * schedule
 * challenges

 In the ``indices`` and ``templates`` sections you define the relevant indices and index templates.
 These sections are optional but recommended if you want to create indices and index templates with the help of Rally.
+The index templates here represent the `legacy Elasticsearch index templates <https://www.elastic.co/guide/en/elasticsearch/reference/7.9/indices-templates-v1.html>`_ which are now deprecated.
+Users should refer to the ``composable-templates`` and ``component-templates`` for new tracks.

+In the ``data-streams`` sections you define the relevant data streams.
+This section is optional but recommended if you want to create or delete data streams with the help of Rally.
+Data streams will often reference a composable template and require these to be inserted to Elasticsearch first.

+In the ``composable-templates`` and ``component-templates`` sections you define the relevant composable and component templates.
+Although optional, these will likely be required if data streams are being used.

 In the ``corpora`` section you define all document corpora (i.e. data files) that Rally should use for this track.